DeWayne McCulley was just like you, maybe worse! He reversed his diabetes, and so can you!

 Also, there were these "accidents" (his mother called them "blessings") that redirected his life -- from the world of engineering to the world of health & wellness.

-Despite two blood clots, high cholesterol, pneumonia, pancreatitis, and four insulin shots a day, DeWayne was able to use his engineering and biochemistry background to wean himself off the insulin, Coumadin and Lipitor -- to reverse his Type 2 diabetes.
+Despite two blood clots, high cholesterol, pneumonia, pancreatitis, and four insulin shots a day, DeWayne was able to use his engineering and biochemistry background (from Penn State and Corporate America) to wean himself off the insulin, Coumadin and Lipitor -- to reverse his Type 2 diabetes.

 He lowered his average glucose level to 92.5 mg/dL and his hemoglobin A1C to 4.7%, while losing 52 pounds to reverse his diabetes within 4 months.

 He credits his recovery to God, his doctors and nurses, his mother, his daughter Cynthia, a set of accidents (blessings), and his undying thirst for knowledge -- despite all of the "impossible" challenges he had to overcome.

 With a lot of encouragement from his daughter, his mother and people from work, the local churches, wellness industry, and the American Diabetes Association (ADA) diabetic support group he was facilitating, DeWayne developed a 10-step solution and a real reverse-diabetes diet for diabetics that worked, and wrote the book, Death to Diabetes -- The 6 Stages of Type 2 Diabetes Control & Reversal.